2 Cookin Mamas

 3. Melt ½ cup butter and lemon juice together in a microwave-safe bowl or a small saucepan.

-4. Add lemon butter and egg to creamed mixture.
+4. Add lemon butter and egg to the creamed mixture.

 5. Beat for another 3 minutes.